luckyblackcat23/Community-Game/README.md

 Now you should be able to open the community project through the UnityHub.

-Before contributing code, please take a look at the [Coding Conventions](https://github.com/boppygames/Community-Game/wiki/Coding-Conventions)
+Before contributing code, please take a look at the [LICENSE](https://github.com/boppygames/Community-Game/blob/main/LICENSE) and the [Wiki](https://github.com/boppygames/Community-Game/wiki)

 ## How can I help?